ducaale/nyan/README.md

 nyan.set_backdrop((255, 255, 255))
 ```

-Anywhere you can set a color in nyan, you can do it using a named color like `'red'` or an RGB value above like `(255, 255, 255)` or even an RGBA value like `(0, 0, 0, 127)` (the fourth number is transparency from 0 to 255).
+Anywhere you can set a color in Nyan, you can do it using a named color like `'red'` or an RGB value above like `(255, 255, 255)` or even an RGBA value like `(0, 0, 0, 127)` (the fourth number is transparency from 0 to 255).

 ## Animation and Control Commands